jimporter/mettle/doc/index.md

 ## Installation

-Since mettle is (currently) a header-only library, installation is simple: just copy all the files in the `include/` directory to wherever you'd like.
+mettle has two parts: a (currently) a header-only library and an executable called `mettle`.
+Installation of the library is simple: just copy all the files in the `include/` directory to wherever you'd like.
+To build the `mettle` executable, just run `make` to create the file in the root directoy.
+(This is, of course, suboptimal, but expect improvements to the process soon!)

 ## Dependencies